aws-amplify/docs/docs/lib/ssr/fragments/js/getting-started.md

 	return {
 		props: {
-      // 👇 This converts Post intances into serializable JSON for the client
+      // 👇 This converts Post instances into serialized JSON for the client
 			posts: serializeModel(posts),
 		},
 	};
 }
 ```

-### Deserialization
+### Deserializing

 If your client-side code only reads from the server-side props and doesn't perform any updates to these models, then your client-side code won't need any changes.